 This process is dependent on the ability of the pancreas to produce insulin.
 If insulin production is limited, the acid-base balance of the body may become interrupted.

 It is important to differentiate between ketoacidosis and ketosis.

 When ketoacidosis is present, the blood becomes acidic (pH level drops).
 Increased blood acidity can have serious consequences, cause coma and eventually death if untreated.
 However, although ketone bodies are acidic, the body usually manages to keep the acidity of the blood within normal limits during carbohydrate restriction or prolonged fasting.

 Unlike ketoacidosis, nutritional ketosis is by definition a benign metabolic state, enabling our body to react to shortage of dietary fuels.

 The most common causes of ketoacidosis are diabetic ketoacidosis and alcoholic ketoacidosis.
 The former is primarily associated with type 1 diabetes, due to a shortage of insulin.
 The latter occurs primarily among alcoholics.

 Ketogenic diets usually induce weight loss.
-Insulin sensitivity is generally improved and there may be some other metabolic advances as well.
-Therefore, low carbohydrate diets and periodic fasting has become very popular worldwide.
+Insulin sensitivity is improved, and there may be some other metabolic advances as well.
+Therefore, low-carbohydrate diets and periodic fasting has become very popular worldwide.